fluxionwatt/fluxionwatt.github.io/en_US/installation/installation.md

 ## License

-At present, GridBeat has open source MQTT, RESTful API and Modbus TCP, and users can directly use the open source driver protocols.
-However, by uploading a valid license, users can use more driving protocols such as OPC UA, Modbus RTU, Mitsubishi PLC and Omron PLC.
+At present, GridBeat has open source MQTT, RESTful API, IEC104, GOOSE and Modbus RTU/TCP, and users can directly use the open source driver protocols.

 Please refer to [Module List](../introduction/plugin-list/plugin-list.md) for the driver protocols supported by GridBeat.